Tour de France crash suspect arrested after manhunt: reports

 TOUR DE FRANCE FANS UNDER SCRUTINY AFTER ONE SPECTATOR CAUSED PILE-UP

-According to Ouest-France, the woman fled the scene and may have traveled to Germany.
-The woman intended to send a message for her grandparents.
+According to Ouest-France, the woman fled the scene and was believed to have traveled to Germany.
+She intended to send a message for her grandparents.

 Several videos posted on social media showed a spectator holding out a cardboard sign on the side of the road when a rider in the peloton crashed into the sign, causing a massive pileup.

-Tour deputy director Pierre-Yves Thouault told AFP that the tour plans to sue.
+Tour deputy director Pierre-Yves Thouault told AFP that the organization plans to sue.

 "We are suing this woman who behaved so badly," he said.
 "We are doing this so that the tiny minority of people who do this do not spoil the show for everyone."